justUmen/ComfyUI-BjornulfNodes/README.md

 ❗ This node is used to force to generate a random seed, along with text.
 But what does that mean ???
 When you use a loop (♻), the loop will use the same seed for each iteration.
 (That is the point, it will keep the same seed to compare results.)
+Even with `randomize` for `control_after_generate`, it is still keep the same seed for every loop, it will change it only when the workflow is done.
 Simple example without using random seed node :

 ![Text with random Seed 1](screenshots/random_seed_1.png)

-But even with `randomize`, it is still keep the same seed for every loop, it will change it only when the workflow to be done.
 So if you want to force using another seed for each iteration, you can use this node in the middle.
 For example, if you want to generate a different image every time. (aka : You use loop nodes not to compare or test results but to generate multiple images.)
 Use it like that for example :